elizasohn/ascii_group_project/README.md

  2. Navigate to the directory (folder) that contains your browser's downloads.
  3. Double-click on **Ascii Land** directory (folder).
- 4. Open directory contents by extracting/unzipping documents from folder.
+ 4. Open the directory contents by extracting/unzipping the documents from the folder.
  5. Make sure your system has `Ruby 2.6.5`, `Rails 5.2.4.1` or higher, and `NPM` installed.

 ##### Mac OS Installation